QXIP/queryda/README.md

 npm install -g queryda
 ```
 #### Manual
-or clone the git repository and install the dependencies.
+or clone the git repository and install the dependencies locally
 ```
 git clone https://github.com/lmangani/queryda.git
 cd queryda
 npm install
 ```

-### Alert from Command-Line
+### Set Alert from Command-Line
 Let's run queryda with the following commandline (or using the *example.json* from the `jobs` dir).
 ```
 bin/queryda \